rahulpshah/DockrRockr/doc/SERVICE.md

 3. User enters the keyword as 'hello'. <br/>
 4. The bot responds with the user's username and a greeting.
 It prompts the next command. <br/>
 5. The user enters 'create a docker'. <br/>
-6. The bot responds with "Please fill this form to create a dockerfile, http://localhost:8081/".
+6. The bot responds with "Please fill this form to create a dockerfile, `http://DOCKERSERVER:8081/`. <br/>
-7. There is a form available at http://localhost:8081/, the user fills details there. <br/>
+7. There is a form available at `http://DOCKERSERVER:8081/`, the user fills details there. <br/>
+8. When the dockerfile is created it is pushed onto the repository and git hook is created. <br/>

 ##### Use Case #2 Implementation (20%)